codinfox/espresso/index.md

 However, the task of training and running neural networks on a iOS device is challenging.

 * **Memory Limitation** The latest version of iPhone (iPhone 6S) has only 2 GB RAM.
 This makes running a network on such device very difficult, not to mention training on it.
 To compensate this issue, we may take advantage of recent research outgrowth on compression of deep neural networks [^1] [^2] [^3] [^8].
 * **High Performance Computing** Parallelizing a neural network implementation on iOS devices is an unprecedented task.
-We will explore the possibility of Metal API to implement a GPGPU version of the framework.
+We will explore the possibility of Metal API to implement a GPGPU version of the framework and Accelerate framework for CPU version.

 Baring these challenges, in this project, we attempt to solve these issues and make a usable framework.